ReyhanehRazavi-99/Facial-Emotion-Recognition/README.md

 Why this approach?
 Transformers (ViTs) can capture long-range dependencies and often show strong transfer when regularized well.
 DeiT has a good compute/accuracy trade-off for 224×224 inputs; with modern augmentations and cosine scheduling it’s a solid benchmark against CNNs.

-Transfer Learning: two AlexNet strategies & ViT comparison (brief discussion)

-AlexNet (fixed features+SVM):
-I freeze ImageNet-learned filters and treat AlexNet as a generic feature extractor.
-This is fast to train, needs very little tuning, and avoids overfitting on small datasets.
-Its limitation is capacity: without adapting the filters, nuanced emotion cues may not be fully captured—particularly for ambiguous classes like fear vs. surprise or anger vs. disgust.

-AlexNet (fine-tuned):
-By updating the convolutional layers, the model specializes to FERPlus.
-This typically improves accuracy (especially minority/ambiguous classes) at the cost of longer training, more sensitivity to hyperparameters, and a higher risk of overfitting (mitigated with augmentation, label smoothing, and early stopping).

-DeiT (ViT):
-DeiT brings global context modeling via self-attention and tends to be robust with strong regularization (AutoAugment, Random Erasing, AdamW, cosine schedule).
-On CPU it is heavier at inference time than AlexNet; on GPU it’s fine.
-I included DeiT to benchmark a modern transformer against classical CNN baselines and to probe whether global context helps FER on FERPlus.

-In short: I explored both lightweight classical transfer (fixed features) and heavier but potentially stronger transfer (fine-tuning), then compared a CNN vs a ViT under the same preprocessing/splits to understand accuracy-latency trade-offs for the eventual webcam app.